 What is an embroidery machine and what do I need to know as a new business in the industry?

-By understanding your considerations as a beginner within the embroidery and printing business you’re offering yourself the greatest chance of building a successful startup.
+By understanding your considerations as a beginner within the embroidery business you’re offering yourself the greatest chance of building a successful startup.

 This blog is your beginner’s guide.
 We want to address and make clear in this article the following areas of focus for you: